ATpoint/nf_blank/README.md

 ## Introduction

 A minimal template for Nextflow DSL2 pipelines that is able to perform full params validation using only native Groovy/Nextflow without any external dependencies.
 The params validation builds on a custom definition file `schema.nf`.
-Rather than using a schema that is not or porrly human readable such as JSONs we use simple Groovy maps to define params.
+Rather than using a schema that is not or poorly human readable such as JSONs we use simple Groovy maps to define params.
 Each map must consist of four keys:

 1) **`value`**:     the default value of the param
 2) **`type`**:      the expected type of `value`, one of `integer`, `float`, `string` or `logical`